unrealwork/atsd-use-cases/integrations/activemq/README.md

 # ActiveMQ Integration

-This document describes the process of configuring ActiveMQ for availability and performance monitoring with [Axibase Time Series Database](https://axibase.com/docs/atsd/).
+This document describes the process of configuring ActiveMQ for availability and performance monitoring with ATSD.

 Requirements